 Are fluoride treatments necessary for adults?

 Traditionally, dentists applied fluoride to children only, thinking that fluoride was only helpful for developing teeth.
 Today, we know that fluoride continues to be helpful to our teeth even after a tooth is fully developed.
-At Stephanie K. Dentistry, we will suggest a fluoride treatment when deemed helpful, either based on decay levels, or if the enamel appears thin in places, or if we just find that it would be useful to the patient.
+At Premier Valley Dental, we will suggest a fluoride treatment when deemed helpful, either based on decay levels, or if the enamel appears thin in places, or if we just find that it would be useful to the patient.

 Fluoride Products and Treatment Application

 Today, fluoride is found in many cities drinking water; if you are unsure, you can contact your water company for more information.
 Other water sources, such as people who drink well water, or mainly drink bottled water, may not be getting the needed fluoride.
 There are other products.
 Most toothpaste and some mouth rinses also contain fluoride.
 In our office, we apply topical fluoride as a gel or rinse, and we can prescribe fluoride supplements as needed.
 Following an, in office fluoride treatment the patient is asked to not eat or drink anything for half an hour.

 In recent years there have been some arguments against fluoride.
 If used incorrectly, there are conditions such as fluorosis that can occur.
 Fluorosis is an uneven coloring that can happen when a child with developing teeth has been overexposed to fluoride.
 We do find fluoride to be beneficial in your drinking water and do recommend treatment as necessary.